Skip to main content

 Disadvantages of banner advertising

-Unfortunately, no digital marketing strategy is perfect, and there are some pros to banner advertising for businesses, including the following:
+Unfortunately, no digital marketing strategy is perfect, and there are some significant drawbacks to banner advertising for businesses that you should carefully consider before investing your marketing budget.

 Lower CTRs